jaypeeig/lab-english/phrases.md

 MARCH 2017

-I'm not even mad about it.
+I'm not even mad about it. - ellie

-Were about grab some snack actually.
+Were about grab some snack actually. -josh

+I got beef teriyaki - ellie